aiven/devportal/docs/tools/aiven-operator.rst

 Authenticating
 ''''''''''''''
-Before creating a service, we need to authenticate the Operator with Aiven's API.
-To do so, create the Kubernetes Secret with the command below, substituting the "<your-token-here>" with the authentication token generated in the prerequisites section.
+Before creating a service, we need to authenticate the operator with Aiven's API.
+To do so, create the Kubernetes secret with the command below, substituting the ``<your-token-here>`` with the authentication token generated in the prerequisites section.

 .. code:: bash